madiyarbolatuly/backend_edms/docflow/docs/features/sharing.md

 notify (bool, optional): Whether to send notifications to the recipients.
-Defaults to True. repository (DocumentSharingRepository, optional): The repository for document sharing operations. document_repo (DocumentRepository, optional): The repository for document operations. metadata_repo (DocumentRepository, optional): The repository for document metadata operations. notify_repo (NotifyRepo, optional): The repository for notification operations. auth_repo (AuthRepository, optional): The repository for authentication operations. user (TokenData, optional): The authenticated user.
+Defaults to True. repository (DocumentSharingRepository, optional): The repository for document sharing operations. document_repo (DocumentRepository, optional): The repository for document operations. metadata_repository (DocumentRepository, optional): The repository for document metadata operations. notify_repo (NotifyRepo, optional): The repository for notification operations. auth_repo (AuthRepository, optional): The repository for authentication operations. user (TokenData, optional): The authenticated user.